doshii-io/doshii-partner-node-sdk/README.md

 ### 2.1 Websocket

 Websocket starts up when one subscribes to an event and remains active as long as there is atleast one subscriber.
 When all the subscribers have unsubscribed, websocket disconnects and waits for the next subscriber to start over again.
-Once started heartbeat (ping/pong) messages are exchanged at set time intervals (defaults to 30 seconds and can be set during Doshii class instantiation)
+Once started, heartbeat (ping/pong) messages are exchanged at set time intervals (defaults to 30 seconds and can be set during Doshii class instantiation)

 One can subscribe to multiple websocket events with a callback function.